 - (6)Human capital with diverse values: Strategies to improve and maximize the values of human capital, setting a medium- to long-term target for the percentage of women among board members, senior executives, or managers, developing a personnel system to enhance diversity, equity, inclusion, and the sense of belonging (including measures to prevent employees from leaving employment due to a life event, provision of fair opportunities, measures to improve employee engagement, etc.), and creation of a corporate culture that embraces diversity and inclusion;

-- (7)Well-being society: Formulation and disclosure of a management plan (including research and development and market strategies) that incorporates the resolution of social issues, such as health and safety, education and intelligence, and regional revitalization, and measurement and disclosure of progress toward the resolution of social issues, and
+- (7)Well-being society: Formulation and disclosure of strategies (including innovation driven by digital technologies) that incorporate contribution to the resolution of social issues, such as access to medicine, health and nutrition, antimicrobial resistance, animal welfare, and regional revitalization, as business opportunities, and measurement and disclosure of impact toward the resolution of social issues;

-- (8)Cooperation with stakeholders, such as participation in initiatives that are related to the issues listed above.
+- (9)Cooperation with stakeholders, such as participation in initiatives that are related to the issues listed above.

 ii) Value Creation through Capital Efficiency